 One of the most popular puzzles today is called Sudoku.
 A Sudoku puzzle consists of 81 boxes place in a 9X9 grid.
 That means there are 9 rows and 9 columns.
 There are also 9 sub-grids — sometimes called boxes or blocks — in 3X3 groups.

 Sudoku puzzles feature numbers, but they test logic more than math.
 The goal of a Sudoku puzzle is to fill in the boxes with the numbers 1 through 9 in such a way that every column, every row and every 3X3 sub-grid contains all of the numbers 1 through 9.

 Today, there are many different variations of Sudoku puzzles.
 For example, young puzzle lovers often prefer smaller versions of Sudoku puzzles, such as 4X4 grids with 2X2 sub-grids.
 There are also larger versions, such as the Sudoku-zilla puzzle published in 2010 that featured a 100X100 grid!
 Some puzzles even replace numbers with letters and are often called Wordoku puzzles.

-Sudoku puzzles have also moved well beyond newspapers.
-Today, you can do Sudoku puzzles in special books full of puzzles, as well as on mobile phones, computers, websites and even video game consoles.
-There are even World Sudoku Championships held each year now in various countries around the world.
+Sudoku puzzles are found in more than newspapers.
+Today, you can do Sudoku puzzles in special books full of puzzles, as well as on mobile phones, computers, websites, and even video game consoles.
+There are even World Sudoku Championships held each year in many countries around the world.